limbusdev/limbusdev.github.io/android_guideline.md

 # Android Guideline

+> **PLEASE READ:** The reason these apps are listed here is because they are trustworthy and open source.
+> Their developers have no intention to spy on you and no financial interest in your data.
+On the other
+> hand this means they give away their time and hard work for free.
+Pleaser consider at least 1, 2 or even
+> 5€ to them.
+Of course more is better : ).

 > **WARNING:** I take absolutely no responsibility for any damage done by following this guideline.
 Think for
 > yourself before applying any of the suggested steps.